dejeanpaca/oxcart/readme.md

 You will need Free Pascal 3.0.4 and Lazarus 1.8.4 or newer. `lazbuild` should be in your PATH.

-- To setup the workspace, run the deploy script in `setup/deploy` with instantfpc.
-You can run the script directly under unix (includes a shebang for instanfpc).
+- To setup the workspace, run the setup script (cmd or sh) in `setup/`.
+Or build setup.lpi with lazarus.
-- You can pass symbols to the deploy tool via the `-d SYMBOL` parameters if you want to deploy for a different kind of environment.
-Such as `-d X11` to build for X11 (needed by e.g. Vulkan 3rd party libraries).
+- You can pass symbols to the setup scripts/tool via the `-d SYMBOL` parameters if you want to deploy for a different kind of environment.
+Such as `-d X11` to build for X11 (needed by e.g. Vulkan 3rd party libraries, as oxc assumes X11 by default).
 - To rebuild the third party libraries, if you need a different environment, you can run the `thirdparty` tool in setup.
-It also accepts symbols like `deploy`.
+It also accepts symbols like `setup`.

 ## Units